 Astrology is a mystical art.
 As far as Occidental, Arabian, Persian and to a large extent Indian astrology is concerned, its basis is the Syncretic Neo-Platonic and Hermetic Philosophy as it flourished in Alexandria.
-Of course these different but compatible philosophies had far more ancient roots.
-It is also true that astrology differed in its expression, depending on the culture in which it was practiced.
+Of course, these different but compatible philosophies had far more ancient roots.
+It is also true that astrology differed in its expression, depending on the culture in which it was practised.
 But the differences are for the most part quite superficial.
-At the core of all these strains is the Hermetic dictum : As above, So below.
+At the core of all these strains is the Hermetic dictum: As above, So below.
 This isn’t just a saying or something that is true some of the time.
-It is Divine Spark and Living truth.
-This is but a brief introduction to the underlying spiritual principles , from the point of view of a Sufi master.
+It is Divine Spark and a Living truth.
+This is but a brief introduction to the underlying spiritual principles, from the point of view of a Sufi master.

 I wonder if anyone understood this better than Ibn Arabi.
-You won’t just finds his Mystical Astrology in the books he wrote on the subject.
-His world view was soaked in and consumed by the expression of mysticism – a cosmos where all was inextricably connected.
+You won’t just find his Mystical Astrology in the books he wrote on the subject.
+His worldview was saturated in and consumed by the expression of mysticism – a cosmos where all was inextricably connected.
 I recommend his book Divine Governance of the Human Kingdom for deeper insight.

 Ibn ʿArabī was an Arab Andalusian Sufi mystic and philosopher, nicknamed “Son of Plato.”
 He is also one of the best know Astrologers of the Islamic Golden Age.
 Born: July 28, 1165, Murcia – Died: November 10, 1240 in Damascus.
 One of his greatest gifts is what I will call meta – astrology, and articulation of the manifestation of the divine through astrology.